-A square wave is a result of the sum of the fundamental and the odd harmonics of a sine wave.
-I am not expert about this topic so I just based this to what I read.
+The square wave is a result of the sum of the fundamental and the odd harmonics of a sine wave.
+I am not an expert about this topic so I just based this to what I read.
 The first harmonic approximation then only focuses on the fundamental part of the waveform.
-The fundamental part of the waveform shows a perfect sinusoidal shape.
+The fundamental part of the the waveform shows the perfect sinusoidal shape.

 How to Derive LLC Converter AC Circuit – Step by Step Procedure

 Below is the step by step process on how to derive LLC converter AC circuit.
 AC circuit is very useful to easily simulate and understand the behavior of LLC resonant converter.

 Step 1: Remove the Primary Switch and Derive the Equivalent Input Voltage Equation

 There are few ways to make the LLC power section.
 Assuming your LLC circuit is like below diagram.